omkarjha/HireHub/README.md

-HireHub
+# HireHub

-A comprehensive job-seeking and posting platform that connects job seekers with recruiters.
+*A comprehensive job-seeking and posting platform that connects job seekers with recruiters.*

-Features
+## Features

-For Job Seekers
+### For Job Seekers

-Account creation and management
+- Account creation and management
-Apply to jobs
+- Apply to jobs
-Profile customization
+- Profile customization
-Resume upload and management
+- Resume upload and management

-For Recruiters
+### For Recruiters

-Company registration and profile management
+- Company registration and profile management
-Job posting creation and management
+- Job posting creation and management
-Access to applicant details (name, phone, resume) Applicant tracking and management
+- Access to applicant details (name, phone, resume)
+- Applicant tracking and management

-Tech Stack
+## Tech Stack

-Frontend: React.js, Tailwind CSS
+- **Frontend:** React.js, Tailwind CSS
-Backend: Node.js, Express.js
+- **Backend:** Node.js, Express.js
-Database: MongoDB
+- **Database:** MongoDB
-Cloud Storage: Cloudinary
+- **Cloud Storage:** Cloudinary

+## Contributing

+To contribute:
-Fork the repository
+- Fork the repository

-Create your feature branch (git checkout -b feature-branch) Commit your changes (git commit -m 'Add new feature') Push to the branch (git push origin feature-branch) Create a new Pull Request
+- Create a feature branch
+- Commit your changes
+- Push to the branch
+- Create a new Pull Request

-Contact
+## Contact

-For any inquiries, reach out at jhaomkar396@gmail.com
+For any inquiries, reach out at 📧 **[jhaomkar396@gmail.com](mailto:jhaomkar396@gmail.com)**